anushapant/e-travel_ap/README.md

 #
 All images in this website have been taken from https://unsplash.com/ .
+Information about destination cities has been taken from https://en.wikipedia.org/ .

 In the process of making this project, we included the following templates: